Hsiau-wei/HiddenWheelView/README.md

 # HiddenWheelView

 A custom Android wheel view that is shown as a wheel view only when scrolling.
 After the scroll stops, the wheel disappears and it becomes a normal view.

+## Features

+- Appearance that changes with the user's actions
+- Listener for the current position while scrolling
+- Vibration feedback providing a comfortable UX
+- Customizable showing/hiding animation duration

 ## Screenshot